lesandie/clickhouse-copier-kubernetes/README.md

 kubectl create -f ./kubernetes/copier-configmap.yaml
 ```

 The ```task01.xml``` file has many parameters to take into account explained in the [clickhouse-copier documentation](https://clickhouse.com/docs/en/operations/utilities/clickhouse-copier/).
 Important to note that it is needed a FQDN for the zookeeper nodes and clickhouse server that are valid for the cluster.
 As the deployment creates a new namespace, it is recommended to use a FQDN linked to a service.
 For example ```zookeeper-20705.eu.svc.cluster.local```.
+This file should be adapted to both clusters topologies and to the needs of the user.

+The ```zookeeper.xml``` file is pretty straightforward with a simple 3 node ensemble configuration.

 ### 3) Create the job: